MedPhysUL/delia/README.md

 from dicom2hdf import *
 ```

 This will import the useful classes `PatientDataset` and `PatientDataGenerator`.
-These two classes represent two different ways of using the package, a turnkey approach and an on-the-fly way.
+These two classes represent two different ways of using the package.
 The following examples will present both procedures.

-### Example using the patient dataset class (Turnkey method)
+### Example using the patient dataset class

 ```python
 from dicom2hdf import *